MicrosoftDocs/sdk-api/sdk-api-src/content/processenv/nf-processenv-setenvironmentvariablew.md

 ### -param lpValue [in, optional]

 The contents of the environment variable.
-The maximum size of a user-defined environment variable is 32,767 characters.
 For more information, see
 <a href="https://docs.microsoft.com/windows/desktop/ProcThread/environment-variables">Environment Variables</a>.

 <b>Windows Server 2003 and Windows XP:  </b>The total size of the environment block for a process may not exceed 32,767 characters.